javitocor/news-api/README.md

 ## Getting Started

-You can check all the project information [here](app/assets/docs/projectinformation.md)
+You can check all the project information [here](app/assets/docs/projectinformation.md) :point_left

 ### Usage
 To have this app on your pc, you need to: